Adult mid-squat in bare concrete home gym wearing worn gray sweatpants, harsh morning light.

 If 10 minutes feels impossible, start with 3 minutes.
 Then do another 3.
 Then another.
 A lot of recovery is built in small, repeated delays.

-Tool 2: The Strong Counter-Action Another helpful strategy is to respond to an intense craving with a deliberate, strong counter-action.
-Instead of passively enduring the urge, actively interrupt the pattern.
+Another very helpful strategy, and my favorite which I learned in rehab, is to respond to an intense craving with a deliberate, strong counter-action.
+Instead of passively enduring the urge, actively interrupt the cue-routine-reward pattern and try to build a negative emotional association with the craving.

-Choose an activity that is genuinely demanding or slightly unpleasant in the moment.
-(If you already love exercise, an unpleasant chore may be more effective.)
+Choose an activity that is genuinely demanding or unpleasant at the moment.
+(If you already love exercise, an unpleasant chore - e.g. cleaning the toilet, may be more effective.)

 This article is an excerpt from Chapter 3 of the Craving Toolkit.